Get your project estimate

 FAQ

-Is it possible to restain a deck without removing the old stain?
+Can you re-stain a deck without removing the previous stain?

 How often should I stain my deck?

-Most decks need staining every 2-3 years.
-However, the frequency can vary depending on factors such as sun exposure, foot traffic, and the type of stain used.
-Perform a simple water test annually - if water absorbs quickly into the wood rather than beading up, it's time to consider restaining.
+Generally, most decks need to be stained approximately every 2-3 years.
+However, the frequency will depend on several factors, including how much direct sunlight your deck receives, how much foot traffic it gets, and the type of stain used.
+To determine when it is time to stain again, perform a simple water test each year: if the water absorbs quickly into the wood rather than beading, it is likely time to re-stain.

-What preparation is needed before staining a deck?
+What preparation is required prior to staining a deck?

-Start by cleaning the deck with a specialized deck cleaner and a stiff-bristle brush.
-Allow the deck to dry completely (usually 48-72 hours).
-Inspect for any raised nails, splinters, or persistent stains, addressing these issues before applying the new stain.
+To begin, thoroughly clean the deck with a specialized deck cleaner and a stiff-bristle brush.
+After the deck has dried (typically 48-72 hours), inspect the deck for any loose nails, splintered boards, or remaining stains, and repair them before applying the new stain.

 Can I use a pressure washer to clean my deck before restaining?